What colors look really good together? You can combine different colors to achieve a great looking logo.

 Purple & Yellow

-This is a great looking and striking combination due to two strong colors being used.
+This is a great looking and striking combination due to the two strong colors being used.
 Purple is associated with the creative arts, mystery and spirituality.
-Yellow provides some uplifting and positive energy into the mix, used in small amounts it is particularly attractive to look at.
+Yellow provides some uplifting and positive energy into the mix.
+When used in small amounts it is particularly attractive to look at.